Senior Ways to Look Younger and Boost Your Well-Being

 10. Steer clear of glittery or sparkly makeup.
 These products can draw more attention to fine lines and wrinkles.
 Dewey or satin finishes are a better choice for a polished effect.

 11. Keep your lips hydrated.
 Dry, chapped lips can crack and, in addition to their undesirable appearance, can also be painful.
-A lip balm that contains sunscreen as well as some combination of petroleum jelly, vitamin E, and shea butter applied daily will help keep your lips supple and healthy.
+According to the skin care contributors at HuffPost, lip balms that contain sunscreen as well as shea butter can help keep lips supple and healthy.

 13. Keep your skin moisturized.
 Dehydrated skin isn’t as plump, meaning wrinkles are often more prominent if your skin lacks moisture.
 Combat this by using a daily moisturizer on your face and body.

 15. Use a body moisturizing cream that has self-tanning effects.
-By using a self-tanning moisturizer, you’ll be hydrating your skin while also giving it a sun-kissed glow — without exposing it to harmful UV rays from the sun (or worse, a tanning bed).
+Skin care company, Nivea, recommends using a self-tanning moisturizer.
+With this product, you’ll hydrate your skin and enjoy its sun-kissed glow without exposing it to harmful UV rays from the sun (or worse, a tanning bed).